1 8 Of Circle

 A Deeper Dive: Sector and Segment

-When dealing with fractions of a circle, it's important to differentiate between a sector and a segment:
+When dealing with fractions of a circle, you'll want to differentiate between a sector and a segment:

 • Sector: A region bounded by two radii and the arc between them.
 1/8th of a circle is a sector.